-This article, is part of a series in which OECD experts and thought leaders — from around the world and all parts of society — discuss and develop solutions now and for the future.
-Aiming to foster the fruitful exchange of expertise and perspectives across fields to help us rise to this critical challenge, opinions expressed do not necessarily represent the views of the OECD.
+The OECD Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions.
+It aims to foster exchange of expertise and perspectives across fields to help us address critical challenges.
+Opinions expressed do not necessarily represent the views of the OECD.

 Prior to the last two years—and assuming you don’t work for an international logistics company—when was the last time you really stopped to think about the interconnectivity of global supply chains?